 It is not uncommon to associate carbon reduction targets (or other qualitative targets) with KPIs.
 The KPIs can be used to assess how well an Alliance member performs towards its objectives.
-The KPIs listed below are commonly used to assess the progress towards portfolio decarbonization.
+The KPIs listed below are commonly used to assess progress towards portfolio decarbonization.

-Alliance members are deeply committed to relying on the best available science to inform their targets and working to reduce absolute emissions.
-However, both absolute and intensity metrics are useful for investors for the following reasons:
+Alliance members are deeply committed to relying on the best available science to inform their targets and working to reduce portfolio emissions.
+In this context, both absolute and intensity metrics are useful for investors for the following reasons:

-- Carbon intensity is a highly useful tool in allocating capital, in the construction of decarbonizing portfolios and in measuring progress.
-Therefore, carbon intensity can play a key role in setting the stage for achieving absolute emission reductions. - In a given specific sector, absolute corporate emissions are highly dependent on the size of the corporate.
+- Carbon intensity can be a useful tool as one among several climate-related metrics used to inform capital allocation decisions, in the construction of decarbonizing portfolios and in measuring progress on carbon emissions by portfolio companies.
+Therefore, carbon intensity can play a key role in setting the stage for achieving absolute emission reductions. - In a given sector, absolute corporate emissions are highly dependent on the size of the corporate.
 Using a carbon intensity measure allows an investor to compare companies within an industry and select the most carbon efficient player in a given industry, independent of the size of a company. - Alliance members may be expecting significant growth in their portfolios as a result of shifting capital, good returns, economic growth or simply because they manage products or plans that are in an accretive phase (contributions exceed withdrawals).
 The opposite may be true for other members.
 These variations of asset under management will highly influence absolute portfolio emissions and thus not reflect real decarbonization trends.
 Here, an intensity metric helps to better mirror the decarbonization efforts on the marginal dollar.